cartheur/M6x09-I-SBC/README.md

 08.01.2024: 80% of the components soldered.
 What remains are the reisitors (because I need to measure these tiny things to match their values) the 7805 with thermal paste, and the header for the LCD.
 Note that I swapped the male 9-pin serial socket for a female, given my USB-to-9-pin is oriented thusly.
 10.01.2024: Board is completed, cleaned with ethyl alcohol to remove flux and brunished with a brass wheel.
 Final remnants of dust removed by cotton swab.
 11.01.2024: Assembly is planned but not scheduled due to other work needing attention.
+12.01.2024: Cleaning finished but residue from chemical reaction of ethyl alcohol to solder flux seeped into 35% of the socket runs.
+Used the brass wheel to clean.
+This does not appear in the v2 SBC boards.

 ### References